dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 * MacBookPro11,x and newer
 * MacPro3,1 and newer
   * Requires Wireless Card and Bluetooth upgrade for 3,1-5,1 as well as Metal GPU

+## Newly dropped hardware

+With Monterey, Apple continues their their somewhat ruthless march of dropping Intel hardware.
+This release saw the removal, and thus addition into OpenCore Legacy Patcher, of the following models:

+* iMac14,4
+* iMac15,1
+* MacBook8,1
+* MacBookAir6,1
+* MacBookAir6,2
+* MacBookPro11,1
+* MacBookPro11,2
+* MacBookPro11,3

+All of these models now have support in OpenCore Legacy Patcher.
+Note iMac15,1 does have [an unfortunate firmware bug preventing resolutions above 4k](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/359) with OpenCore Legacy Patcher

 ## Current Hardware Drawbacks: